 What we offer

 A team of student support staff provide support both in-class and during additional timetabled catch up sessions.
-We also run homework club on Monday and Wednesday lunchtimes to provide support for students to complete their homework.
+We also run homework club on Monday and Thursday lunchtimes and after school (3.15pm - 4.00pm) Monday to Thursday, to provide support for students to complete their homework.

 In close collaboration with the students and their parents we create student ‘Learning Passports”.
 These enable each individual’s needs to be met in the classroom by all teachers, ensuring a consistent approach to learning support throughout the curriculum.

 All pupils have access to our ‘drop in’ zone at break and lunchtimes, this area is also seen as a social area, which means students never feel uncomfortable about using its facilities and there are no negative associations with being a regular user.

 We also liaise with numerous external agencies to ensure the correct learning package for individual students is created.

 We believe firmly in encouraging the role parents and families have to play in supporting their children in making progress.
 Having parental input is vitally important to us.
 We actively encourage parents to liaise with us at all stages of their child's learning journey.
 For our part, we will ensure that parents and families are consulted and involved in all decisions regarding their child, wherever possible.